Installing a fibreglass swimming pool is no small task; it is a significant investment that’ll entertain you and your children for years to come.

 4. Ozone

-Ozone is widely used for cleaning and disinfecting a large variety of things across different industries.
-Hence, it can be an excellent option for keeping your pool water clean as well.
+Ozone is widely used for cleaning and disinfecting various things across different industries.
+Hence, it can also be an excellent option for keeping your pool water clean.
 To use ozone, you need a sanitisation system that transforms the water into ozone gas, thereby killing pathogens and bacteria.

-But because of its insufficient residual capabilities, it cannot be used independently; you’ll need to use it with other sanitisers such as chlorine.
+However, because of its insufficient residual capabilities, it cannot be used independently; you’ll need to use it with other sanitisers, such as chlorine.

 5. Bromine